Hunting for Cvent competitors and alternatives? You’ve just found the ultimate list.

-Splash offers personalized templates and registration forms with custom field options such as name, email, or job title.
+Similar to other Cvent competitors, Splash offers personalized templates and registration forms with custom field options such as name, email, or job title.

-They offer several pre-configured integrations that support seamless third-party platform communication.
+It offers several pre-configured integrations that support seamless third-party platform communication.

 Splash is Android and iOS mobile-friendly, allowing for increased accessibility and remote registration from any internet-enabled location.